 Hammond Power Solutions Fourth Quarter and Year End 2022 Results Conference Call and Webcast Notification

-/EIN News/ -- GUELPH, Ontario, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Hammond Power Solutions Inc. (“HPS” or the “Company”) (TSX: HPS.A) today announced that it will release its financial results for the Fourth Quarter and Year ended December 31, 2022 on Tuesday, March 7, 2023 after markets close.
+GUELPH, Ontario, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Hammond Power Solutions Inc. ("HPS" or the "Company") HPS today announced that it will release its financial results for the Fourth Quarter and Year ended December 31, 2022 on Tuesday, March 7, 2023 after markets close.
 Following the release of its financial results, HPS will hold a conference call and webcast on Wednesday, March 8, 2023, at 9:00 a.m.
 Eastern Time.

 The call can be accessed by registration through the participant link below: